X Mist |

 the decisive element, but it if has to be the following should be held fast

-to: the true star of “Antifamily” is this record itself, it’s unforced way,
+to: the true star of “Antifamily” is this record itself, it’s

 its mix of quasi-commerciality and quarellsomeness and its catchy